Quiescent Big Bang formation in $2+1$ dimensions: Introduction

+Moving on the Einstein scalar-field system and using the notation introduced in \eqref{eq:u1-corresp}, it was shown by Moncrief in \cite{Mon86} that a polarized $U(1)$-symmetric $(3+1)$-dimensional vacuum spacetime is a solution to the Einstein vacuum equations if and only if $(I\times M,\g,\phi)$ is a solution to the $(2+1)$-dimensional Einstein scalar-field system.\footnote{The factor $\sqrt{4\pi}$ is, in \cite{Mon86}, $\sqrt{0.5}$ since the Einstein equations are normalized differently in that work compared to \eqref{eq:EEq1}.} Due to precisely this correspondence, one is able to obtain Corollary \ref{cor:u1-intro} from Theorem \ref{thm:main-intro-2+1}.\\ When considering two-dimensional spatial slices with $\mathrm{genus}(M)\geq 2$, the corresponding vacuum Milne solution is nonlinearly stable toward the future within the polarized $U(1)$-symmetry class; see \cite{CBM01}.
+Toward the past, the first results for the three-dimensional Einstein scalar-field system appear in \cite{IsMon02} and \cite{CBIM04}, in which Fuchsian methods are used to construct families of analytic solutions evolving from the Big Bang singularity which then translate to analytic $(3+1)$-dimensional $U(1)$-symmetric vacuum spacetimes evolving from the past singularity.\\

-Since one expects the Big Bang to be matter dominated, a natural next step is to see how cosmological non-vacuum $(2+1)$-dimensional solutions behave toward the past.
-In $3+1$ dimensions, the original BKL conjecture in \cite{BKL70} predicts that vacuum solutions become highly oscillatory as they approach the Big Bang and that this behaviour persists in the presence of most matter sources.
+In $(3+1)$ dimensions, the original BKL conjecture in \cite{BKL70} predicts that vacuum solutions generally become highly oscillatory as they approach the Big Bang, unless the solution satisfies an integrability condition that holds in polarized $U(1)$-symmetry.
+It was also predicted therein that this behaviour persists in the presence of most matter sources.
 However, the authors of the conjecture themselves predicted that scalar field matter should form an exception to this and exhibit quiescent Big Bang formation in which geometric oscillations are dampened; see \cite{BK73}.
-This quiescent behaviour has been established rigorously in various recent past stability results for cosmological solutions to the Einstein scalar field system in four or more spacetime dimensions; see, for example, \cite{Rodnianski2018, Rodnianski2014, BeyOl21, Speck2018, RodSpeck22, FU23, RodSpFou20, GPR23, Li24}.
+This quiescent behaviour has been established rigorously in various recent past stability results for cosmological solutions to the Einstein scalar field system in ($d+1$) dimensions for $d\geq 3$; see, for example, \changereport{\cite{Rodnianski2018, Rodnianski2014, BeyOl21, Speck2018, RodSp22, FU24, RodSpFou20, BOZ25, Zhe26, GPR23, FGR26, Li24}}.
 In particular, these results on quiescence admit asymptotic control on the solution variables and, consequently, the Kretschmann scalar.
 This means that the Strong Cosmic Censorship conjecture is verified for these solutions in the following sense: Towards the past, as causal geodesics become incomplete, the spacetime is $C^2$-inextendible since the Kretschmann scalar blows up.\\

-Many results regarding scalar field matter in $2+1$ dimensions are tied to polarized $U(1)$-symmetric vacuum solutions in $3+1$ dimensions, i.e., vacuum spacetimes that contain a non-degenerate spacelike Killing vector field.
-Such solutions can be written as spacetimes over $I\times M\times \S^1$ equipped with a metric of the form